open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 Type: Timestamp, uint64 nanoseconds since Unix epoch.

-Description: Time when the event occurred measured by the origin clock.
-This field is optional, it may be missing if the timestamp is unknown.
+Description: Time when the event occurred measured by the origin clock, i.e. the time at the source.
+This field is optional, it may be missing if the source timestamp is unknown.

 ### Trace Context Fields